austinzumbro/multi-city-weather-forecast/README.md

   return roundedAverage;
 }

-function avgForecastArrays(obj) {
+// Save the average in a new key-value pair. function avgForecastArrays(obj) {
   for (let x in obj) {
-    if (typeof obj[x][0] === "number") {
+    // Only run on a list of numbers (specific to this app) if (typeof obj[x][0] === "number") {
       let newKey = x + "Avg";
       obj[newKey] = arrayAverage(obj[x]);